I Was a King

 Iceberg Does it Live: 100th Week at Walt Disney World (1978, 38.31) ***/TTTTSide One

-Michael Iceberg's Iceberg Does it Live: 100th Week at Walt Disney World is one of the odder albums you'll find on this site, and it's up against some fairly stiff competition.
-Basically, Iceberg (clearly his real name) spent many years playing a weekly set on his synth setup (the "Amazing Iceberg Machine") in a silver pyramid at Walt Disney World.
+Michael "Iceberg" Iseberg's Iceberg Does it Live: 100th Week at Walt Disney World (thanks for the name correction, Nick) is one of the odder albums you'll find on this site and it's up against some fairly stiff competition.
+Basically, Iceberg spent many years playing a weekly set on his synth setup (the "Amazing Iceberg Machine") in a silver pyramid at Walt Disney World.
 As you do.
 So why isn't he deified in the world of EM?
 Because he was an entertainer, that's why.
 He played snippets of popular tunes (classical bits, film stuff, standards, unsurprisingly lots of Disney, er, Boston's More Than A Feeling...), all while keeping a very non-techie crowd interested.
 I said he was an entertainer...

 I've no idea how long his sets tended to be, but the album features a forty-minute segment of, as it says on the tin, his 100th week's performance.
 After ten minutes or so of playing, he goes into a demo section, where he tells his audience (and, by default, us) what's going on.
 Basically, he had around thirty instruments in his setup, controlled from just three keyboards, several years pre-MIDI, which is a pretty jaw-dropping technological feat by anyone's standards back in '78.
 The picture on the sleeve show a Polymoog and an Oberheim 4-voice, other obvious contenders being a Yamaha CP-70 piano and several Chamberlins.
 One of these was presumably a manual model, from where he could control (I believe) another three, any or all of which could have been keyboardless 'remote' models, a path down which the Mellotron was destined never to go.